 When Marilyn died, I was in Japan making a movie and I remember being so sad because it seemed to be our loss.
 But she lives forever on film; she gave so much, she had a deep caring for her work and cared a great deal.
 Actors care about the parts they play, but Marilyn cared even deeper.
 She was glorious, something else.
 She stands alone and is incredibly unique.
-When I need cheering up, I watch “Diamonds” or the opening number of Gentlemen Prefer Blondes and it lifts my spirits.
-Marilyn was a lovely, kind person who wouldn’t hurt a fly, she was adorable but that isn’t even a good enough word.
+When I need cheering up, I was “Diamonds” or the opening number of Gentlemen Prefer Blondes and it lifts my spirits.
+Marilyn was a lovely, kind person who wouldn’t hurt a fly; she was adorable but that isn’t even a good enough word.
 She was so gifted.